Web design principles - The four pillars of web design

 Let's get started

-Choosing the right colour is very important and you can't just choose your favourite colour.
-A colourful website does not mean using all the different colours, be consistent and choose a single colour as your theme colour.
-When picking colours think about the mood of your colour palette.
+Choosing the right color is very important and you can't just choose your favorite color.
+A colorful website does not mean using all the different colors, be consistent and choose a single color as your theme color.
+When picking colors think about the mood of your color palette.

 Red resembles Love, Energy and Intensity.
-It is the most powerful, strongest and brightest in the colour wheel.
-The red theme is mostly used in e-commerce, entertainment and fashion websites.
+It is the most powerful, strongest, and brightest on the color wheel.
+The red theme is mostly used in e-commerce, entertainment, and fashion websites.
 With great power comes great responsibility - using too much red creates a negative impression on your design.
 Also, red is not suitable for nature-related websites.
 Examples:

 Green is about Freshness, Safety and Growth.
-That's why most grocery, nutrition, organic products companies use a green colour palette.
+That's why most grocery, nutrition, and organic products companies use a green color palette.
 That's how they convey the freshness of their products digitally.
-So if your website is food or nature related, then green is your choice.
+So if your website is food or nature-related, then green is your choice.

 Here are some examples:

 Blue - Stability, Trust, and Serenity.
-Now you know why most of the financial companies, cryptocurrency companies websites are blue.
-Also some major social media sites like Twitter, LinkedIn are blue themed because they make people feel safe, trust and positive using their platform.
+Now you know why most of the financial companies, and cryptocurrency companies' websites are blue.
+Also, some major social media sites like Twitter, and LinkedIn are blue-themed because they make people feel safe, trust, and positive using their platform.
 So use social media to spread positivity 😉.

 Finally purple, purple show Royalty, Wealth and Femininity.
 The words say it all.
 So the websites which are targeted at women will more likely use purple.

-Hence, depending upon what message you want to convey to users through your website choose the right colour.
-Of course, you don't just use a single colour throughout your website, so use these two tools to combine colours matching your theme colour.
+Hence, depending upon what message you want to convey to users through your website choose the right color.
+Of course, you don't just use a single color throughout your website, so use these two tools to combine colors matching your theme color.

-Serif font is inspired by olden days marble carvings.
-It is hard to carve 90-degree angles, so that's why serif font has triangle type curvature.
-Serif typeface makes you feel serious, authoritative and old.
+The Serif font is inspired by olden days marble carvings.
+It is hard to carve 90-degree angles, so that's why serif font has triangle-type curvature.
+Serif typeface makes you feel serious, authoritative, and old.
 Serif has many sub-types like old-style, transitional and modern.

-Like colours fonts also have moods.
+Like colors fonts also have moods.
 Now serif font is seen as Traditional, Stable and Respectable.